TEXT-S&P summary: CountyRoute (A130) PLC

+In our view, the project's liquidity has recovered somewhat from a relatively constrained position during financial 2012.
 The project benefits from a fully funded senior debt service reserve account, mezzanine debt service reserve account, and major maintenance reserve account, together with an accumulated free cash balance.

 The senior secured bank loan has a recovery rating of '3', reflecting our expectation of a meaningful (50%-70%) recovery of principal in the event of a default.

 The subordinated secured mezzanine loan has a recovery rating of '6', reflecting our expectation of a negligible (0%-10%) recovery of principal.

 To date, however, there has been limited experience of default or loss in the U.K. private finance initiative sector.